What are some of the obstacles that women face with regard to registration in some countries?

 Achieving 100 percent birth registration and 80 percent death registration are both SDG targets.

 What work is Vital Strategies doing in these areas?

 At Vital Strategies, under the Bloomberg Philanthropies Data for Health Initiative and other projects, we’re partnering with 11 countries to ensure improved, and universal access to civil registration services.

-Joan Sara Thomas is a Senior Program Officer for the Data for Health Initiative for Civil Registration and Vital Statistics Improvement.
+Joan Sara Thomas is a Technical Advisor, APAC Region, for the Data for Health Initiative for Civil Registration and Vital Statistics Improvement.
 Joan has experience in global public health program management, strategic planning, operations and partnership building and has worked across North and Central America, the Middle East, and Asia.
 Joan earned her Master in Public Health from Emory University.
-At Vital Strategies, Joan holds a dual position, serving as the Director of Operations for the Vital Strategies, Singapore office.

 References: Knowledge Briefs: Gender and CRVS